theogbrand/slidev/demo/test-slides/slides.md

 - Goal: Enhance multimodal reasoning with **minimal human annotation**
 - Our approach:
   - Automated "semi-formal" verification methods
-  - Inspired by formal verification in mathematics and code
-  - Creates a scalable path to more robust multimodal reasoning
+  - Creates a scalable path to improve multimodal reasoning

-- The key innovation: Using **Process Reward Models** to verify reasoning chains
+- The key innovation: Using **Generative Agents** to verify reasoning chains

 ---
 layout: default